Azure Synapse SQL On-Demand OPENROWSET Common Table Expression with SQLAlchemy

 q = sa.select(cols).select_from(sales.join(location, sales.c.l_id == location.c.l_id ))

-In our production data pipelins at Blue Yonder we typically provide the building blocks to create complex queries in libraries that are maintained by a central team.
-Testing smaller parts with SQLAlchemy works much better and it's easier for data scientists to plug them together and concentrate on high level model logic.
+In our production data pipelines at Blue Yonder we typically provide the building blocks to create complex queries in libraries that are maintained by a central team.
+Testing smaller parts with SQLAlchemy works much better, and it is easier for data scientists to plug them together and focus on high-level model logic.

-We like the power of Azure SQL-on-Demand, but managing and testing complex SQL statements is still a challenge as you can already see by the result of the above code.
+We like the power of Azure SQL-on-Demand, but managing and testing complex SQL statements is still a challenge, as you can already see from the result of the above code.
 But at least SQLAlchemy and Python make it easier:

 WITH sales AS